KarlFarrugiaIcon/OreillyKatas2023/README.md

 ### Business Constraints

-- This is a start up therefore funds may be limited and have to be generated from the application itself.
+- This is a start up, therefore, funds may be limited and have to be generated from the application itself.

 ### Assumptions